 DPL := B := *PC; PC += 1 PCL := PCL + B; EXIT.CC PCH = PCH + signextend(*); USE(IC) IR := *PC; PC += 1; END

 Branches require that the specified status bit be tested during the FetchOperand cycle.
 Once again, since the microcode pipeline requires that all instructions use exactly the same FetchOperand microinstruction, special circuitry is necessary for the branch test.
 The Control Unit automatically detects branches, performs the appropriate branch test, and terminates the execution of the branch if the test fails.
 It does so by dynamically replacing the next microinstruction in the sequence with a FetchOpcode (“IR := *PC; PC += 1; END”).
 If, on the other hand, the test succeeds and the branch needs to be taken, then execution of the microcode sequence continues.
-In the second cycle of the sequence, the brach offset is applied to the Program Counter.
-The “EXIT.CC” operation will terminate the execution of the microcode sequence if the carry is clear (again by executing a FetchOpcode in the following cycle).
-Otherwise, the third cycle will execute to adjust the high-bye pf PC.
-The low-byte result is sign-extended (meaning a $00 for a positive result and an $FF for a negative result) and is added to PCH using the Internal Carry (IC) from the prior ALU operation.
-Finally, with PC fully adjusted, the microcode will execute the normal FetchOpcode microinstruction at the end of the sequence.
+In the second cycle of the sequence, the brach offset is applied to the Program Counter (“PCL := PCL + B”).
+The “EXIT.CC” operation will terminate the execution of the microcode sequence if the carry is clear (again by forcing the execution of a FetchOpcode in the following cycle).
+Otherwise, the third cycle will execute to adjust the high-bye of PC.
+To do so, the low-byte result is sign-extended (generating a $00 for a positive result and an $FF for a negative result) and is added to PCH using the Internal Carry (IC) from the prior ALU operation.
+Finally the microcode will execute a FetchOpcode microinstruction from the now fully adjusted PC value to complete the bramch.

 DPL := B := *PC; PC += 1 B := *zDP A AND B; SETF(NZV); BIT; IR := *PC; PC += 1; END

-The BIT instruction performs a generic AND ALU operation but discards the ALU result and updates the flags in its own unique way.
-This ALU microinstruction includes the “BIT” directive which signals to the Control Unit to update flags accordingly.
+The BIT instruction performs a generic AND ALU operation but updates the flags in its own unique way.
+The “BIT” operation signals to the Control Unit to update flags accordingly.

 DPL := B := *PC; PC += 1 *SP := PCH; SP -= 1 *SP := PCL; SP -= 1 *SP := P; SP -= 1; PBR.CLR PCL := *fCP; DPL += 1 PCH := *fDP; SETF(SEI/CLD) IR := *PC; PC += 1; END.INT

-The seven-cycle BRK instruction displays some new constructs worth noting.
+The seven-cycle BRK instruction uses some new constructs worth noting.
 After the normal FetchOperand cycle, the PC, and P registers are pushed onto the stack in cycles two, three and four.
-The 65816 PBR register is also cleared in cycle four (this function will be a NOP if the K24 card is not installed).
-The interrupt vector is then fetched from high memory. “fCP” is a special address.
-The high-byte is $FF, while the low-byte value depends on the state of internal interrupt-detect flags.
-It will be $FE, $FC, and $FA for IRQ, Reset and NMI interrupts respectively. “fDP” sets the high-byte of the address bus to $FF, and the low-byte to the value in the DPL register.
-“SETF(SIE/CLD) will set the I Flag and, if running the 65C02 or 65816 instruction sets, will also clear the D Flag.
-Finally “END.INT” is a special form of the “END” operation which simply signals to the Control Unit that an interrupt sequence has just completed.
+The 65816 PBR register is also cleared in cycle four by “PBR.CLR” (this operation will be a ignored if the K24 Card is not installed).
+The interrupt vector is then fetched from high memory (“PCL := *fCP”). “fCP” refers to an internally-generated where the high-byte is $FF, while the low-byte value depends on interrupt being processed.
+The low-byte will be $FE, $FC, or $FA for an IRQ, Reset and NMI interrupts respectively.
+In the next microinstruction, (“PCH := *fDP”), “fDP” sets the high-byte of the address bus to $FF, and the low-byte to the value in the DPL register.
+“SETF(SIE/CLD) will set the I Flag and will also clear the D Flag if the 65C02 or 65816 instruction sets are in effect.
+Finally, a FetchOpcode microinstruction is executed with a special “END.INT” operation to signal to the Control Unit that an interrupt sequence has just completed.

-Microcode is stored in six 8-bit ROMs (ROMs A through F); two on each of the three cards of the CPU.
+Microcode is stored in six 8-bit ROMs (ROMs A through F); two ROMs on each of the three cards of the CPU.
 The ROMs are accessed using the opcode in the IR, a 4-bit Q State Counter and a two-bit instruction-set selector.
-The Q Counter is incremented once per cycle until an “END” resets to zero.
-Hence, the Control Unit will walk down the microcode of each opcode in sequence, and then execute the FetchOpcode microinstruction to jump to the next instruction.
+The Q Counter is incremented once per cycle until an “END” operation in a FetchOpcode microinstruction resets to zero.
+Hence, the Control Unit will walk down the microcode of each opcode in sequence, and execute a FetchOpcode microinstruction to jump to the next instruction.

-There is an important subtlety here.
-The C74-6502 Control Unit prefetches microcode from ROM one cycle ahead.
-That means that a new instruction has already been fetched by the time a FetchOpcode completes.
-The Control Unit will simply discard this fetched microinstruction and execute a FetchOperand microinstruction instead.
-The C74-6502 microcode is specifically encoded such that FetchOperand is an “all-zeroes” microinstruction, so one can easily be generated when needed.
+The C74-6502 microcode pipeline prefetches microcode from ROM one cycle ahead.
+That means that a new microinstruction will have already been fetched by the time a FetchOpcode completes.
+This fetched microinstruction will therefore come from the current opcode, rather than the new one.
+Hence, the CU will discard the fetched microinstruction and force the execution of a generated FetchOperand microinstruction instead.
+This is why every opcode on the C74-6502 executes the same generic microinstruction for the FetchOperand cycle.
+The microcode is specifically encoded such that FetchOperand is an “all-zeroes” microinstruction and can easily be generated by the CU when needed.

-For this reason, the FetchOperand for every opcode is in fact in the position following the FetchOpcode at the end of the sequence, rather then at the beginning.
-So, in fact, this microcode:
+For this reason, the FetchOperand for every opcode is stored in ROM following the FetchOpcode at the end of the microcode sequence, rather then at the beginning.
+In fact, this microcode: